8 Tipps für umweltschonendes Waschen - washo.ch

 1. Core soap against stubborn stains

 Aggressive detergents can also remove stubborn stains, but the environment pays a high price for their use.
 The gentle alternative is a short pre-treatment of our laundry to remove stubborn stains before the wash cycle.
-This gets our laundry clean without us having to get behind it with the chemical mace.
+This way, our laundry gets clean without us having to get behind it with the chemical mace.
 In addition, pre-treatment takes a maximum of a few minutes.

 Back to the blog